utsaslab/crashmonkey/documentation/workload.md

 What this tells you is that, the link count of A/foo is 1, while it should have been 2.
 This is in turn because the link file B/foo is missing.

 ___
-As you would have noticed by now, the workload we just wrote and tested is the [link count bug](../newBugs.md/#bug-7-:-fsync-of-file-does-not-persist-all-its-names).
+As you would have noticed by now, the workload we just wrote and tested is the [link count bug](../newBugs.md/#bug-7--fsync-of-file-does-not-persist-all-its-names).
+This bug was found by our tools, by automatic workload generation and testing.